w22116972/leetcode/docs/Binary Tree.md

   - swap left and right child then traverse the left and right child
 - [105.
 Construct Binary Tree from Preorder and Inorder Traversal](../src/main/java/leetcode/LC_0105_ConstructBinaryTreeFromPreorderAndInorderTraversal.java)
   - use preorder to find the root node, use inorder to find the left and right subtree
+  - use indices to track the range of the preorder and inorder array

 ### inorder traversal